An Introduction to the Series

 So what does it mean to be a spectacle versus being spectacular?

-For the next 3 shows – I will discuss a person – or an event that’s happened (or is in the process of happening), and guests on the show, as well our audience, will help determine if something is either spectacle or spectacular.
+For the next 3 shows – I will discuss a person – or an event that’s happened (or is in the process of happening), and guests on the show and our audience will help determine if something is either spectacle or spectacular.

 Life / Music / Talk All grown up – on the Nancy Duffy Show – You decide, Spectacle – or Spectacular?
 Let’s get started!